wcclima/enefit-project/README.md

 ### Client data

 For the client data we highlight the `installed_capacity` and `eic_count` features.
-The former corresponds to the daily time series for the photovoltaic installed capacity while the latter is the __[Electricity Identification Code](https://en.wikipedia.org/wiki/Energy_Identification_Code)__ (EIC) count, i.e. the number of prosumers, for each `prediction_unit_id` value.
+The former corresponds to the daily time series for the installed photovoltaic capacity while the latter is the __[Electricity Identification Code](https://en.wikipedia.org/wiki/Energy_Identification_Code)__ (EIC) count, i.e. the number of prosumers, for each `prediction_unit_id` value.
 ![installed_capacity_vs_eic_count](https://github.com/user-attachments/assets/5f61d1bb-a8eb-47c6-afb0-87600c2b32c3)
 *<p align="center"> Plot of installed capacity versus EIC count for all units. </p>*

 Aggregating according to `prediction_unit_id` and discriminating according to the client feature `is_business`, we see that these quantities are strongly correlated, as expected.
-Hence in the modelling part we should pick one or the other in order to vaid overfitting.
+Hence in the modelling part we should pick one or the other in order to avoid overfitting.
 Moreover, from the higher slope we see that business prosumers have a higher installed photovoltaic capacity per prosumer on average than private prosumers, as expected.

+The client dataset is available with a delay of two days with respect to the target data due to the lack synchroneity of part of the data at the time of the forecasting mentioned above and has to be inputted, see next section.

 ## Model

  - **Method:** We approached the problem of forecasting the hourly electricity consumption and solar energy production of the prosumers as a cross-sectional problem, i.e. we take the target time series as a function of the various feature time series, such as the photovoltaic installed capacity, EIC count, electricity prices, atmospheric temperature, etc. We note that energy consumption and production are very different processes and that consumption and production of businesses and private happen at different scales.
 For these reasons we choose to model to build four models for each of the combinations of the features `is_consumption` and `is_business`.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We note that not all data is available at the same time at the time of the forecasting.

- - **Target preprocessing:** We notice that for solar energy production, and useful quantity is the __[*capacity factor*](https://en.wikipedia.org/wiki/Capacity_factor)__ which is the ratio of the actual energy output for a certain period of time and the photovoltaic installed capacity.
+ - **Target preprocessing:** We notice that for solar energy production, and useful quantity is the __[*capacity factor*](https://en.wikipedia.org/wiki/Capacity_factor)__ which is the ratio of the actual energy output for a certain period of time and the installed photovoltaic capacity.
 Here 1 hour is the relevant period of time, and the relevant capacity factor definition is

 $$
 \textrm{capacity factor} = \frac{\textrm{hourly energy production}}{(\textrm{installed capacity})\times (\textrm{1 hour})}.